NKkrisz/Studio-Setup/README.md

 ## Other Accessories:
 - HDMI Capture Card
-- Ugreen 3 meter long HDMI cables
+- Ugreen 3 meter long HDMI cables (and Mini HDMI adapter)
+  - One is connected from my PC to my TV for monitoring the camera / recording with OBS
+  - Other one is used for connecting the camera through the Mini HDMI adapter to the HDMI capture card
 - 3.5mm jack extension cable
+  - Used for extending my microphone's cable

 ## Recording Software:
 - [OBS - Open Broadcaster Software](https://obsproject.com/)